Nomadicare Fair Pay Calculator

 Knowing how and where to negotiate is a powerful skill in being an empowered traveler.
 Each section of your pay package is broken down below.
 Jump into each section to understand how and what to negotiate for, as well as learn about important topics to make you a better traveler.

-This is the number to pay attention to when negotiating.
-Extra hour pay is how much you will be making per hour when you pick up extra hours or shifts over your contracted hours.
+Extra hour pay is how much you make when you pick up extra hours above your contracted hours.

 This is state mandated.
 Each state has a rule that tells the staffing company how much they must pay us for every hour we work over 40 in a week.
 If you are working in California you will also get paid extra for each hour over 8 in one day.